Prisoners of War

 Queen's Royal Regiment

 Private Miguil Torralbo, a Spanish farmer who volunteered for the British Army in Egypt, was attached to 'D' Bn.
-Layforce and reported missing 2 June 1941 during operations in Crete, later found to be a prisoner of war.
+Layforce and reported missing 2 June 1941 during operations in Crete, later found to have been captured the previous day and a prisoner of war.
+Enlisted 5 October 1940.

 TRILL, Jaime